-The Parliament is referred to [the matter] of the Bill of the Law of Finance at the latest on the first Monday of the month of November.
+The Parliament is referred to [the matter] of the Bill of the Law of Finance on the opening of the session of November.

-If the National Assembly has not decided in [a] first reading in a time period of forty five (45) days after the deposit of the Bill, the Government refers [the matter] to the Senate which must decide in a time period of fifteen (15) days.
+If the National Assembly has not decided in [a] first reading in a time period of thirty (30) days after the deposit of the Bill, the Government refers [the matter] to the Senate which must decide in a time period of fifteen (15) days.
 It then proceeds within the conditions specified in Article 66 of this Constitution.

-If the Parliament has not voted on the budget in a time period of sixty days (60) days, or if it did not vote it in balanced form, the Government returns [renvoie] the Bill of the Law of Finance within fifteen (15) days to the National Assembly.
+If the Parliament has not voted on the budget at the expiration of its session, or if it did not vote it in balanced form [en équilibre], the Government returns [renvoie] the Bill of the budget within fifteen (15) days to the National Assembly convoked in an extraordinary session.

 The National Assembly must decide within eight (8) days.
-If the budget is not approved at the expiration of this time period, the President of the Republic establishes it of office[,] by ordinance[,] based on the revenues from the preceding year.
+If the budget is not voted at the expiration of this time period, the President of the Republic establishes it of office[,] by ordinance[,] based on the revenues from the preceding year.